ryandavid-oss/outsidetheworld/FUTURE_PUBLISHING_PLAN.md

 - Vercel Functions
 - Other serverless endpoint tied back to GitHub

+## Low-priority nice to have

+- Revisit static asset caching/expires behavior if the site moves beyond plain GitHub Pages hosting.
+- Goal: allow longer-lived cache headers for truly static assets without risking stale HTML, manifests, or frequently updated data files.
+- This is a performance/publishing polish item, not an urgent problem.

 ## Short version

 This is not a CMS migration plan.